 Call her when harvesting your herbs, roots, and flowers

-Hekate, being the queen of all witches, knows what’s the right option when harvesting greens for your spells and rituals.
+Hekate, the queen of all witches, knows the right option when harvesting greens for your spells and rituals.
 Ask her to open your intuition and to guide you to harvest the perfect ingredients for your next spell!

 Meditate, visualizing her and invoking her

 You can meditate and, while completely relaxed, you can start visualizing her and add some strong affirmations to invoke her to be with you, guide you, and support you.

 If you love paranormal investigation, Hekate is the perfect ally to bring to connect with the spiritual realm safely but also effectively!

 Hekate considered this tree to be sacred.
 If you can, plant it nearby your house for protection and to connect with Hekate even more!